chinuteja/MLOPS-PROJECT-1/README.md

 These files allow your project to behave like an installable Python package.

-📄 Refer to `crashcourse.txt` for a detailed explanation.
+📄 Refer to `projectflow.txt` for a detailed explanation.

 ---